logo for exercise for weight loss

 This is one factor that unfortunately you have no choice in the matter.
 Genetics can play a role in weight gain during and after menopause.
 If your parents or other close relatives tend to gain weight in the abdomen, then the likelihood you will gain weight in this area is high.

-Ways to Reverse Weight Gain after Menopause
+Way to Reverse Weight Gain after Menopause

-The secret to preventing weight gain is the same for all ages.
-Menopause just means you have to work harder at applying the weight loss formula.
 To achieve weight loss is a simple formula of consuming fewer calories than you burn.
 You can achieve this by following two simple tips; get active and eat healthy.

 Get Active

 senior women doing water aerobicsThe more active you become the more calories you burn and the more you rev up your slowing metabolism.
-A structured weekly exercise routine is probably the number one way to reverse the weight gain after menopause.

-Aerobic exercises help burn excess fat and calories and gives your metabolism a boost.
-You should aim for 30 to 45 minutes a day of aerobics, 3 to 4 times a week.
 Your aerobic exercise can be a brisk walk, walking on the treadmill, using an elliptical machine or even water aerobics.
 Walking for exercise is easier on the joints than jogging or running and can be just as effective at burning calories.
-Water aerobics are also another great "joint friendly" way to burn those calories.

-Strength training needs to be part of your weekly exercise routine.
-Remember as we age we lose muscle mass.
-With strength training you can get back muscle mass and tone and strengthen the body.
-This in turn will increase your metabolic rate and burn more calories.
 Strength training doesn’t have to be heavy weight lifting.
 Instead try doing resistance band exercises or dumbbell exercises.
 These methods of strength training provide enough resistance to effectively build lean muscles.

 Find other ways to become more active in addition to structured exercise.
 Do gardening during the spring and summer months, take up riding bikes with the grandkids or get your significant other out for some dancing out on the town.